Raythonic/watiba/README.md

 An important Watiba usage point is directory context is kept for dispersed shell commands.
 Any command that changes the shell's CWD is discovered and kept by Watiba.
-Watiba achieves this by tagging a `&& echo pwd` to the user's command and then locating the result in the command's STDOUT and setting the Python environment to that CWD with `os.chdir(dir)`.
+Watiba achieves this by tagging a `&& echo pwd` to the user's command, locating the result in the command's STDOUT, and finally setting the Python environment to that CWD with `os.chdir(dir)`.
 This is automatic and opaque to the user.
-The user's STDOUT from the command(s) will not contain the product of the `echo` as this element is removed from the STDOUT array passed to the user's program.
+The user's STDOUT from the command(s) will not contain the product of the inserted `echo` as this element is removed from the STDOUT array passed to the user's program.

 If the `echo` command suffix presents a problem for the user, it can be eliminated by prefixing